 - Do I manage only 1-2 projects at a given time?

 - Am I interested in a test run of free PM software before committing to a paid plan?

-If any of these sounds like you, you could benefit from the free PM tools on our list.
+If any of these sound like you, you could benefit from the free PM tools on our list.

-If you are looking for open source project management options in particular, try: OpenProject, Odoo, OrangeScrum, ]project-open[, TaskJuggler, Freedcamp, ProjectLibre, just to name a few.
+If you are looking for open source project management options in particular, try: OpenProject, Odoo, OrangeScrum, project-open, TaskJuggler, Freedcamp, or ProjectLibre, just to name a few.

 The 10 Best Free Project Management Tools

 Whether you need the best to-do list app or the best free Gantt chart software, there’s something here for you.
 The best free software may simply be free kanban software, free Gantt charts online, free agile software, or all of the above.

 Free or freemium PM software comes in many forms.
 Here is just a sample of what you might come across:

 - Free workflow software: Any tool that helps you chart your course, organize task lists, sort resources, manage budgets, and assign duties.